orblivion/lbry-wallet-sync-draft/spec/sync.md

     Server->>Device A: Get walletState Sequence 8
 ```

-The resulting version graph shows the simple relationship between versions (identified by "Sequence" numbers) and changes.
+The resulting version graph shows the simple relationship between versions (identified by "Sequence" numbers) and changes, despite the first failed attempt at a merge.

 ```mermaid
   flowchart LR